farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 ## Details

 Characters are defined by descriptive traits called `details`.
-Each character usually have between 2-5 details to highlight who they are, and what is important about them.
+Each character usually has between 2-5 details to highlight who they are, and what is important about them.
+Those details are also used as a guide to know the different narrative liberties that a character has.

 When creating a new character, write down their: